 - Follow-up monitoring and contingency plans.

-The Terms of Reference are submitted to the Ministry of the Environment, Conservation and Parks (MECP) for approval.
-Once approved by the Minister on July 1, 2020 and the framework from the Terms of Reference will guide the work and studies that will then be completed during the Environmental Assessment.
+The amended Terms of Reference were submitted to the Ministry of the Environment, Conservation and Parks (MECP) for approval.
+It was approved by the Minister on July 1, 2020 and the framework from the amended Approved Terms of Reference will guide the work and studies that will then be completed during the Environmental Assessment.

 Project Status and Public Participation Opportunities